 Challenges of Democracy: A Proposal for Costa Rica

-The "Challenges of Democracy: A Proposal for Costa Rica" process was convened by UNDP and FLACSO.
-A group of national experts, convened by the Office of the United Nations Development ...Read more
+The "Challenges of Democracy: A Proposal for Costa Rica" process was convened by the UNDP (United Nations Development Programme) and FLACSO (Latin American Faculty in Social Sciences).
+A group of ...Read more